imaNNeo/save_the_potato/README.md

 Also, we run `fastlane match appstore` to get the certificates and profiles for the publish process (it handled in the CI/CD)

+Run `flutterfire configure --project=save-the-potato` to setup the firebase project

 # Release
 Here is the [release guide](./docs/RELEASE_GUIDE.md)